 Instead let’s look at why you might get Life Insurance.

-In its simplest form, it’s a lump sum paid out to your family if you die.
 It’s a tax free payout to your spouse but is liable to tax if you’re not married.
-If you’re not married, buy two single policies and pay each other’s premiums.

 Life Insurance exists to replace the income you would have brought in had you not popped your clogs.

-Yes, it’s awful to think about and yes, sorry for I wrecking your new baby buzz, but it’s something you seriously need to consider.
+Yes, it’s awful to think about and yes, sorry for wrecking your new baby buzz, but it’s something you seriously need to consider.

 Essentially, you’re paying for peace of mind.